 You must know that the development of English language learning stands on four pillars listening, speaking, reading, and writing.
 Mostly, all of these skills start to develop at a very young age.
 The development of listening and speaking skills are more spontaneous than the other two.
-It's something that you "pick up" instead learn consciously.
+It's something that you "pick up" instead of learning consciously.
 Reading and writing skill development requires a lot more attention and practice.
 And, when it comes to reading comprehension, its a whole another story!

 However, there are a lot of activities and strategies that one can follow.
 Today, I will talk about developing the skill of reading comprehension in detail.

 So, it would be a long, long read!

 You might have noticed by now that I am constantly calling the topic in mind to be "reading comprehension," not just "reading."